danschaffer/homepage/_posts/2019-11-29-pumpkin-prailine-pie.md

 - 1 can pumpkin (make sure pure pumpkin not pie filling)
 - 1/2c white sugar
 - 1c heavy cream or whipping cream
-- chocolat finde for shavings optional
+- small amount of chocolate for shavings as optional topping for decoration

 ### Steps
 #### Make prailines